WillCodeForCats/solaredge-modbus-multi/README.md

 - https://github.com/julezman/home-assistant-solaredge-modbus/tree/multiple_inverters
 - https://www.solaredge.com/sites/default/files/sunspec-implementation-technical-note.pdf

-This started as a fork but things got too messy and I wasn't sure how to clean it up to get it merged upstream, so this repository is my installation as it was before I tried to create a pull request to get it merged upstream.
+This started as a fork but things got too messy and I wasn't sure how to clean it up to get it merged upstream, so I started a new repository.
+It's now evolved into my "learn about python and HA" project and I've started to make larger changes.

 Origional fork:
 - https://github.com/WillCodeForCats/home-assistant-solaredge-modbus